marcpre/personal_blog_eleventy/README.md

 102. regulatory startup opportunities
 103. Make time if you do not have time
 104. Live speech translation with ai and answering
+105. chatgpt in language learning so to eliminate Russian language in Estonia